zongqir/roaming-mode-incremental-reading/README.md

 ## Usage Guide

 1. **Install Plugin**: Search for "Roaming Mode Incremental Reading" in the SiYuan plugin market and install
-2. **Set Parameters**: Right-click the plugin icon, configure incremental mode, customize the indicators and weights you need.
+2. **Set Parameters**: Right-click the plugin icon in the top bar to access the settings page, customize the indicators and weights you need.
 3. **Start Incremental Reading**: Read and study the recommended articles, click the "edit" button to open in a new tab, and perform extraction, card-making and other operations.
 4. **Adjust Parameters**: Use parameter adjustment instead of traditional incremental reading's "forget", "remember" buttons as feedback.
 5. **Read Later**: When you're tired of this article, bored with reading, encounter difficulties and don't want to continue, whatever the reason, click "Continue Roaming" to intelligently recommend and read the next article.